SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ADCPowerOptions(LOW_LAT_ON  | PGA_KEEP_ON );            //  low latency on.
 Turn the PGA on, and do not automatically shut it off.
 Maximum power consumption, minimum ADC delays.
 ADCPowerOptions(LOW_LAT_OFF | PGA_AUTO_OFF);            //  low latency off.
 Turn off the PGA and enable automatic shut off.
 Minimum power consumption, maximum ADC delays. **ERRATA WARNING** turning off LOWLAT can cause problems on 2=series parts!
 See the errata for the sopecific part you are using.)
 ADCPowerOptions(ADC_DISABLE);                           //  turn off the ADC.
-ADCPowerOptions(ADC_ENABLE | ADC_RUNSTBTY);             //  Turn the ADC back on, and it will run in standby mode.
-If lowlatency mode was enabled, it will remain so,
+ADCPowerOptions(ADC_ENABLE                              //  Turn the ADC back on.
+If LOWLAT mode was on, when you turned off the ADC it will still be on,.
+Same with the other options.
 ```
-As of 2.5.12 we will always disable and reenable the ADC if touching LOWLAT, in the hopes that this will work around the lowlat errata consistently.
-**it is still recommended to call ADCPowerOptions(), if needed, before any other ADC-related functions** unless you fully understand the errata and the rammifications of your actions.
-**On most 2-series parts LOWLAT mode is REQUIRED in order to use the PGA when not using an internal reference, or measuring the DACREF!**
+As of 2.5.12 this function will always disable and reenable the ADC if touching LOWLAT, in the hopes that this will work around the LOWLAT errata consistently. **On most 2-series parts LOWLAT mode is REQUIRED in order to use the PGA when not using an internal reference, or measuring the DACREF!** This is a silicon bug, see the appropriate errata sheet for your parts.

 Lowlat mode is enabled by default for this reason, as well as to generally improve performance.
 Disabling the ADC will end the power consumption associated with it.